trisulnsm/dinodoc/trisuldocs/docs/ug/cg/index.md

 Traffic monitoring is the central task of Trisul.
-Out of the box, Trisul measures over 120 parameters about 16 different "things" such as Applications, Hosts, VLAN, MAC, etc. A "Counter Group":intro.html is the key concept you need to know about in Traffic Monitoring with Trisul.
+Out of the box, Trisul measures over 120 parameters about 16 different "things" such as Applications, Hosts, VLAN, MAC, etc. A "Counter Group": [Traffic metering concepts](/docs/ug/cg/intro) is the key concept you need to know about in Traffic Monitoring with
+Trisul.

 import DocCardList from '@theme/DocCardList';

 <DocCardList />

 ### Traffic analysis features